Apply for a Student route (formerly tier 4) visa

-If you are a national of any other country, you may need a visa to study in the UK.
-You need a Tier 4 visa if you want to study a course for longer than six months.
+If you are an EU national who does not have settled or pre-settled status or are a national of any other country, you may need a visa to study in the UK.
+You need a Student Route visa if you want to study a course for longer than six months.

-Remember some other types of visa can be used for study.
+Remember, some other types of visa can be used for study.
 This depends on your individual circumstances and what type of visa you have.
-You should discuss this with your institution when you apply for your course.
+You can discuss this with us by emailing our International Advice team before applying for your course.

-You must be at least 16 years old to apply for a Tier 4 visa to study at Middlesex University.
-We regret that we are unable to offer Tier 4 sponsorship to students who are under 16 years of age.
+- You must be at least 16 years old to apply for a Student Route visa to study at Middlesex University.
+We regret that we are unable to offer Student Route visa sponsorship to students who are under 16 years of age.

 Your CAS reference number

-Your Tier 4 visa only allows you to study at the institution who issue your CAS.
+Your Student Route visa only allows you to study at the institution which issued your CAS.
 If you move to another institution, you must apply for a new visa, even if your current one is still valid.

 Information in your CAS

-Details of your Tier 4 sponsor: sponsor licence number, institution name, and campus address.
+- Details of your Student Route visa sponsor: sponsor licence number, institution name, and campus address.

 You will receive a copy of this information when your CAS is issued.
 Please check it carefully and contact us if there are any mistakes.